INDUSTRIAL ELECTRICAL MAINTENANCE TRAINING COURSE

 Page 91 of the course notes for the electrical fault-finding part of the course

 The candidates are then given fault simulation rigs and test equipment.
-The simulation rigs present the candidates with industrial sensors, relays and switches that provide a baffling array of faults and symptoms.
+The simulation rigs present the candidates with industrial sensors, relays and switches that provide a range of faults and symptoms.
 In some cases the candidates may not immediately be aware of any faults as the equipment appears to be working correctly.
+However, by using logical fault-finding methods and the equipment provided, candidates are able to successfully diagnose faults that impact upon safety as well as circuit functionality.
+The simulated faults range from open-circuits, burned out heaters, welded switch contacts, burnt out relay coils and faulty proximity detectors.
+All testing is carried out in complete safety because the fault-finding panel's control and load circuits operate at 24V DC and 24V AC.

 We teach the candidates the right way to prepare and terminate cables into plugs and sockets and how to use professional crimp tools to crimp conductors properly.